 Tracking a Meeting

 Many activities, including Meetings, can be reported upon.
-Users should add upcoming Meetings (Virtual, On Campus, Off Campus) in the Activity tab under New Event - Subject: Meeting found in both the Account and Contact objects / tabs.
-The Subject can be more specific, if desired.
+Users should add upcoming Meetings (Virtual, On Campus, Off Campus) in the Activity tab under New Event with the subject “Meeting” found in both the Account and Contact objects / tabs.
+The subject can be more specific, if desired.

 Twitter Integration in Account News

-User utilizes personal or UW unit's Tweeter account (if authorized and have login credentials) to integrate accounts and be able to see an organization's Tweets.
+Users can utilize personal or UW unit's Twitter account (if authorized and have login credentials) to integrate accounts and be able to see an organization's Tweets.

 University of Wisconsin - Madison Accounts

 Users CANNOT make new Accounts for UW-Madison units.
-Please make an Account creation request to firstname.lastname@example.org.
+Please send an Account creation request to email@example.com.
 This ensures naming conventions and application of UW unit identification codes.

-Example: User wants to make an Account for University Housing.
+Example: A User wants to make an Account for University Housing.
 The User should NOT do this.
-They should request the creation by sending an email to email@example.com.
-Administration will make the Account with proper naming and identification code.
+They should request the creation by sending an email to firstname.lastname@example.org.
+The Administrator will create the Account with proper naming and identification code.